 It is better than Windows 8 so....

 The fans look amazing, are easy to clean, and push air extremely well.
 With that being said, they do not match with the two other fans I got with my Enermax - Liqfusion liquid CPU cooler.
-The LED colors do not perfectly match and the RGB patterns are far different from one another.
+The LED colors do not sync up to exactly the same cooler and the RGB patterns are far different from one another.
+I usually have my computer set one cooler, but anyone who wanted to have RGB vomit would be disappointed.

 Cables worked right out of the box, I got mine for an EVGA 850 G2, and they look great with my build.